Catholic Church in Bosnia and Herzegovina: Attitudes

-According to a Pew Research poll from 2017, Catholics in Bosnia and Herzegovina are predominantly supportive of the Church's stances on moral and social issues: 54% of respondents attend mass every week, 58% believe the Church's stance on contraception should not change, 69% support the Church's stance on ordination of women, 71% think abortion should be illegal in most cases, 83% practice fasting on certain days and 90% support the Church's stance on same-sex marriage.
+According to a Pew Research poll from 2017, Catholics in Bosnia and Herzegovina are predominantly supportive of the Church's stances on moral and social issues: 54% of respondents attend mass every week, 58% believe the Church's stance on contraception should not change, 69% support the Church's stance on the ordination of women, 71% think abortion should be illegal in most cases, 83% practice fasting on certain days and 90% does support the Church's stance on no same-sex marriage.

 Shrines

 Queen of Peace, Medjugorje

-Medjugorje, a village in Herzegovina and a parish in the Diocese of Mostar-Duvno, has been the site of alleged apparitions of the Virgin Mary since 24 June 1981.
+Medjugorje, a village in Herzegovina and a parish in the Diocese of Mostar-Duvno, has been the site of apparitions of the Virgin Mary since 24 June 1981.
 It soon became a place of pilgrimage for individuals and prayer groups.
 The phenomenon is not officially recognized by the Catholic Church.
 The Holy See announced in March 2010 that it had established a commission under the auspices of the Congregation for the Doctrine of the Faith, headed by Cardinal Camillo Ruini, to evaluate the apparitions.